dsc-sookmyung/2022-Freesia-SolutionChallenge/README.md

 # 2022 Solution Challenge - I’m your freesia

 ## ✨ Introduction
-**I'm your freesia** is a reboot platform that uses Google Maps API to introduce nearby re-education institutions and motivates women to re-employment with various features.
+&nbsp; **I'm your freesia** is a reboot platform that uses Google Maps API to introduce nearby re-education institutions and motivates women to re-employment with various features.

 Our solution is named after freesia, a flower with the meaning of "cheering for a new start, challenge".
 <br/><br/>

 ## ✨ freesia’s Goal
 ### What's the problem?
-One of the still unresolved social problems in Korea, the "women's career disconnection."
+&nbsp; One of the still unresolved social problems in Korea, the "women's career disconnection."
 About 38% of married women aged 15 to 54 suffer career breaks due to pregnancy/birth and child-rearing after marriage.
 It takes them an average of 8.4 years to get a job again.
 Even if they succeed in reemployment, it is rare that a "quality" job is guaranteed to continue their existing career.
 Eventually it is not a success.

-Fear is the main factor that hinders career-broken women from reemployment.
+&nbsp; Fear is the main factor that hinders career-broken women from reemployment.
 Most of them are frustrated with their disconnected careers and afraid of new beginnings.
 Therefore, for career-broken women to get a real "successful" reemployment, it is important not only to provide quality education but also to provide a mechanism for them to look back and motivate themselves.
 This will certainly help them grow by awakening their potential while maintaining their existing careers.

-### So,
+<h3 align="center"><b>So,</b></h3>

 ![goal](https://user-images.githubusercontent.com/61882016/160788790-0843a7f0-eb72-4263-918a-9987ed5ab0b8.png)
-We intend to solve the problem of "gender equality" in Korea by creating a reboot platform that helps career-broken women with get quality jobs again.
+&nbsp; We intend to solve the problem of "gender equality" in Korea by creating a reboot platform that helps career-broken women with get quality jobs again.
 Through this platform, it is expected that career-broken women will not only receive high-quality educational information, but also share information with each other and grow further.
 In addition, if this female workforce can be fully utilized, it will help Korea's economic growth.
 <br/><br/>

 ## ✨ Used technology